Frank T. M. White: Legacy

 In 1970, Mount Isa Mines Ltd presented the Julius Kruttschnitt Mineral Research Centre (JKMRC) to UQ in honour of a former chairman of the board.
 In the same year, as a guest of the University of Queensland, Frank White delivered the Julius Kruttschnitt Lecture.
-Julius Kruttschnitt (1885–1974) was a close colleague and had been an active supporter of Frank White's efforts to bring quality mineral industry education and research to UQ since his appointment in 1950.
-JKMRC was to be based at the University Experimental Mine, and Alban Lynch was named as its first director, a role he sustained until 1989.
-Lynch had been initially recruited by Frank White as a research officer in 1958, earning doctorates from UQ in 1965, and the University of New South Wales in 1975.
-While Professor Lynch was serving as head of the Department of Mining and Metallurgical Engineering from 1989 to 1993, the building housing the department at the St Lucia campus was named after Frank White (demolished in 2018).
-At UQ also, an annual student prize, the F.T.M.
+Julius Kruttschnitt (1885–1974) was a close colleague and an active supporter of Frank White's efforts to bring quality mineral industry education and research to UQ since his appointment in 1950.
+JKMRC was to be based at the University Experimental Mine, and Alban Lynch named as its first director, a role he sustained until 1989.
+Lynch had been recruited by Frank White as a research officer in 1958, earning doctorates from UQ in 1965, and the University of New South Wales in 1975.
+While Professor Lynch was serving as head of the Department of Mining and Metallurgical Engineering from 1989 to 1993, the building housing the department at the St Lucia campus was named after Frank White (demolished 2018).
+At UQ also, an annual student prize, the Frank T.M.
 White prize, is awarded "on the basis of the qualities of scholastic attainment and high standard of character and service."
-At the JKMRC, a minecart mounted on a rock cairn bears the inscription: "In recognition of F.T.M.
+At JKMRC, a minecart mounted on a rock cairn bears the inscription: "In recognition of F.T.M.
 White Foundation Professor or Mining and Metallurgical Engineering, University of Queensland."
 It goes on to state "The establishment of Queensland Experimental Mine and the development of research facilities at this site were due to his vision and enthusiasm."
+On 28 June, 2022, UQ named the Frank White Memorial Garden within the UQ Engineering precinct.
+On 28 September, 2023, UQ launched the Frank White Memorial Lecture with a keynote addressing "a perspective on the role of Mineral Engineering in the world today".

-The Canadian Mineral Industry Education Foundation set up an award in his name in recognition of his contribution to mining education in Canada.
+The Canadian Mineral Industry Education Foundation set up an award in his name to recognize his contribution to mining education in Canada.